jamesmcroft/jamesmcroft/README.md

 <br />

 <p align="center"><strong>Note: This is a private, personal account.
-Any code repositories created as jamesmcroft or MADE Apps are not linked with my work at Microsoft.</strong></p>
+Any code repositories created as jamesmcroft or MADE Apps are not linked with my work at Microsoft unless explicity stated.</strong></p>

 <h3 align="center">Technologies & Tools ⚒️</h2>